-Where to find : Greenwich Park, Greenwich, SE10 8QY
+Where to find: Greenwich Park, Greenwich, SE10 8QY

 9. Kew Gardens

 London’s biggest botanical garden bursts with multiple spots for blossom spotting.
 Head to the rose garden behind the famous Palm House.
-Here, you’ll find multiple different varieties of cherry blossom tree, their variant colours working in beautiful harmony (species labels are provided for the botanically minded) and you can get a great shot with the Palm House in the background.
+Here, you’ll find multiple different varieties of cherry blossom trees, their variant colours working in beautiful harmony (species labels are provided for the botanically minded) and you can get a great shot with the Palm House in the background.

-Follow the path round until it becomes ‘Cherry Walk’, and the section between King William’s Temple and the Temperate House is lined with deeper pink cherry blossom.
+Follow the path around until it becomes ‘Cherry Walk’, and the section between King William’s Temple and the Temperate House is lined with deeper pink cherry blossom.
 Frame your shot right and you’ll get the Pagoda in too.

 10. Other secret places in London

 - Crouch end – N8 is too often overlooked, but the area usually has some healthy blossoms to offer come April.
 Just around the corner from Hornsey Town Hall and Flashback Records is Cecile Park, a road lined with pink prunus ‘kanzan’.
 The billowing trees transform it into one of London’s prettiest streets.
-To find search for Cecile Park, CrouchEnd, N8 9AS.
+To find, search for Cecile Park, CrouchEnd, N8 9AS.